-All Assessors for MOT Tester Training must complete MOT annual training as required by the Supervisory Body/Competent Authority (DVSA) and are required to successfully complete the MOT annual assessment.
-All new assessors must complete and pass the current year's annual assessment and CPD/annual training prior to gaining approval from an Awarding Organisation and this will be evidenced by the Awarding Organisation confirming receipt of a recognised certificate.
-Failure to pass the annual assessment or provide evidence will result in the assessor not being approved.
-Existing assessors will be required to complete and pass the current year's annual assessment and CPD/annual training and every year thereafter.
-Failure to pass the annual assessment will result in the suspension of the assessor until the current year's annual assessment has been passed.
+All MOT Trainers must complete MOT annual training as required by the Supervisory Body/Competent Authority (DVSA).

+All new trainers must complete and pass the current year's annual assessment and CPD/annual training prior to gaining approval from an Awarding Organisation which will be evidenced by the Awarding Organisation confirming receipt of a recognised certificate.
+Failure to pass the annual assessment or provide evidence will result in the trainer not being approved.

+Existing MOT trainers/assessors will be required to complete and pass the current year's annual assessment and every year thereafter.
+Failure to pass the annual assessment will result in the suspension of the trainer being able to deliver MOT level 2 and 3 courses until the current year's annual assessment has been passed.
 This ideally should be completed within 3 months of the new annual training year.

-All assessors must create a personal account within the MOT testing service.
-It is the assessors' responsibility to ensure details have been recorded against their MTS account.
+All MOT trainers/assessors must create a personal account within the MOT testing service.
+It is the trainers'/assessors' responsibility to ensure details have been recorded against their MTS account.